ulikunitz/opt/README.md

 # README

 This Go module supports optional values in structures.
+The typical use case will be configuration structures.